To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

-For these kinds of business loans, you normally need to lend in around 180 or more loans to contain the risks.
-LendingCrowd is approving around 20 loans a month, so you could build a decent loan portfolio by dripping your money in over a year or by re-lending the monthly repayments in new loans.
+LendingCrowd is approving few new P2P loans at the moment.
+In more normal times, it was approving around 20 loans a month, so you could build a decent loan portfolio by dripping your money in over a year or by re-lending the monthly repayments in new loans.

-The minimum you can lend is £1,000, which you can expect to be spread across just 20 loans to begin with, although this will rise rapidly if you re-lend repayments you receive.
+If you use automated lending accounts, the minimum you can lend is £1,000, which you can expect to be spread across just 50 loans to begin with, although this will rise rapidly, because you re-lend repayments you receive.

 Does LendingCrowd have an IFISA?

 Independent opinion: 4thWay will help you to identify your options and narrow down your choices.
 We suggest what you could do, but we won't tell you what to do or where to lend; the decision is yours.
 We are responsible for the accuracy and quality of the information we provide, but not for any decision you make based on it.
 The material is for general information and education purposes only.